rpetti/resume/resume.md

   for rapid prototyping of systems and configurations, and Docker Swarm for deployment of services and development tools.

-: **Linux, Solaris, AIX, and HPUX:** Expertise with setup, maintenance, and use of a variety of Unix distributions.
+: **Linux, Solaris, AIX, and HP-UX:** Expertise with setup, maintenance, and use of a variety of Unix distributions.

 : **Virtualization:** Experience with the deployment and use of ESXi, and the usage of vCloud,